 a.
-The conditions of release and posting of bond during the pendency of the appeal shall be governed by Rule 7.2, Arizona Rules of Criminal Procedure, provided that the posting of a bond shall not be a condition of the right to file an appeal.
+The conditions of release and posting of bond during the pendency of the appeal are governed by Rule 7.2, Arizona Rules of Criminal Procedure, provided that the posting of a bond must not be a condition of the right to file an appeal.

 b.
-Any defendant in custody during the appeal shall receive the same benefits and credits in the computation of the sentence as if no appeal had been taken.
+Any defendant in custody during the appeal must receive the same benefits and credits in the computation of the sentence as if no appeal had been taken.

 c.
-Execution of sentence shall be stayed pending appeal when defendant posts bond pursuant to Rule 7.2, Arizona Rules of Criminal Procedure, or when the appeal is taken on defendant’s own recognizance.
-“Sentence” shall include any fine, jail term, or other penalty, including a term of probation, imposed by the court.
-Notwithstanding the foregoing, an order requiring the payment of restitution shall not be stayed, but during the pendency of the appeal restitution payments shall be paid to, and held by, the clerk of court.
+Execution of sentence must be stayed pending appeal when defendant posts bond pursuant to Rule 7.2, Arizona Rules of Criminal Procedure, or when the appeal is taken on defendant’s own recognizance.
+“Sentence” includes any fine, jail term, or other penalty, including a term of probation, imposed by the court.
+Notwithstanding the foregoing, a written order requiring the payment of restitution may not be stayed, but during the pendency of the appeal restitution payments must be paid to, and held by, the clerk of court.

 Rule 7.
 Record on Appeal

 a.
-Within 14 calendar days after the filing of the notice of appeal, when the defendant is the appellant, a defendant who is not proceeding as an indigent on appeal shall make arrangements with all authorized transcribers to pay any record or transcript preparation fees.
-Thereupon, each authorized transcriber shall promptly prepare the transcript.
+Within 14 calendar days after the filing of the notice of appeal, when the defendant is the appellant, a defendant who is not proceeding as an indigent on appeal must arrange with all authorized transcribers to pay any record or transcript preparation fees.
+The authorized transcriber must promptly prepare the transcript after the defendant arranged payment.

 b.
 In lieu of the record of proceedings or transcript in the trial court, the parties may submit a joint statement of the record on appeal, prepare and sign an agreed statement as to the record on appeal, setting forth the issues and pertinent facts presented by the appeal.
-Notice that a joint statement will be used shall be given to the trial court, any authorized transcriber.
+Notice that a joint statement will be used must be given to the trial court, and any authorized transcriber.

 c.
-The record on appeal shall consist of originals or certified copies of these items:
+The record on appeal consists of originals or certified copies of these items:

 (1) The notice of appeal;